-Wise owl offers preschool programs for students aged 2 and a half to 4 years of age.
-The preschool program is designed to ensure students develop the necessary skills to succeed in future Kindergarten years (Junior and Senior Kindergarten through providing them with enriching, educational, engaging activities.
+Wise owl offers preschool programs for students 3 to 4 years of age.
+The preschool program is designed to ensure students develop the necessary skills to succeed in Junior and Senior Kindergarten, through providing them with enriching, educational, engaging activities.

 Younger kids learn best through engaging, interesting, educational hands-on activities.
 At Wise Owl, the Junior Kindergarten curriculum is designed to challenge the students to think outside the box within and outside the classroom, put on their thinking caps by taking what they learned in class and connect them with real life situations.

 In areas of Math and Science, we focus on cognitive development through problem-solving and promoting an understanding of how nature and science interact with our daily lives.
 In Junior Kindergarten, students develop skills in Number Sense (i.e., counting in different ways, exploring how many objects there are, etc.), Measurement (i.e. (ordering, comparing and measuring objects); Geometry (building and talking about shapes), Data Management and Probability (i.e. sorting, classifying and comparing information on graphs).